-- Continue to support East Coast Greenway and Coastal Georgia Greenway by sharing information and funding opportunities with local planning partners and MPO committee members. - Screen land development submittals for multimodal infrastructure. - Continue to support City of Hinesville TE funded design efforts for Ryon Avenue Realignment project.
+- Continue to support East Coast Greenway and Coastal Georgia Greenway by sharing information and funding opportunities with local planning partners and MPO committee members. - Screen land development submittals for multimodal infrastructure.

 - Identification and notification of funding for pedestrian and bike projects - Land development review ensuring inclusion of bicycle and pedestrian facilities where feasible - Communication with GDOT District 5 for incorporation of bicycle and pedestrian facilities in maintenance projects, where feasible.